 Power already prevails in women, it simply needs to be revived.
 Today, women think if they learn to shout and protest, their power can be noticed, but the real power lies in her simplicity and politeness.
 Politeness and good conduct are essential in winning someone’s heart.

 Women have different qualities, which are their actual power.
-Women empowerment means the development of these qualities and using them as power for their personalities.
-Some of the qualities are given below:
+Real Women Empowerment means the development of these qualities and using them as power for their personalities.

 First Power is Humility.
-Humbleness is a women’s greatest accessory, in the absence of which she cannot be respected.
+Humbleness is a women’s greatest accessory.
+She cannot be respected in the absence of it.
 Humbleness means freedom from false ego and pride.
 She should learn to handle situations with a smile and with a serving attitude.
 By her humility, she occupies a special place in everyone’s heart and her empathy brings inner peace for everyone.

 The second Power is Shyness.
 Shyness is the best jewel which one wears.
 A man always respects a woman having the quality of shyness.
 One of the very essential aspects is decent clothing, irrespective of what she is allowed to wear.

 The third power is Forgiveness.
 In Mahabharata, the biggest example is Draupadi who forgave Ashvathama, who killed her all five sleeping sons brutally.
 She adopted the right attitude even towards people who brought so much pain in her life.
 This helped her family recover from all the pain and anxiety the whole family could have gone through.